sueszli/neice/README.md

 - virtualenv:
     - almost worked, but `gcld3` doesn't build on arm64, even if you install the protobuf dependency → stopped using virtualenv, had to use docker or conda (chose docker)
 - the weights in `enwiki_20180420_300d.pkl` are not byte aligned which can throw segfaults when used with some of the libraries

+# kudos

+thanks to `@chrisizeh` and `@DennisToma` for an alternative reproduction of the paper: https://github.com/chrisizeh/podcast-topic-modeling